 Pappas’ frustration by his inability to work through the jamming being directed at the drone’s downlink was compounded by Ryder who, in his opinion, possessed the technological savvy of a Russian peasant.
 Looking up from the screen of his laptop, Pappas regarded Ryder with an expression that informed him he’d just asked the dumbest question imaginable.

-Realizing there was no point in wasting time screwing about with the drone that was deft, dumb and blind, Ryder turned and headed over to where the members of his detachment were clustered around the MRAPs they’d be using to crash into the militia base camp.
-He took to regarding the expectant faces that greeted him as he approached, causing him to wonder if the ATF agent in charge at Waco had felt the same way he did before setting out to storm the Branch Davidian compound.
+Realizing there was no point in wasting time screwing about with the drone that was deft, dumb, and blind, Ryder turned and headed over to where the members of his detachment were clustered around the MRAPs they’d be using to crash into the militia base camp.
+As he approached the expectant faces that greeted him, he wondered to himself if the ATF agent in charge at Waco had felt the same way he did before setting out to storm the Branch Davidian compound.

 “Well?” a member of his team asked.

-After taking a deep breath, Ryder drew himself up and continued on past the man without saying a ord.
+After taking a deep breath, Ryder drew himself up and continued on past the man without saying a word.
 Having already gone round and round with his superiors over the wisdom of using brute force to take down the Arizona Home Guard and been told in no uncertain terms either he shut-up and execute it or step aside and let someone else carry out the raid, Ryder saw no point in delaying any further.
 The sun was beginning to peek up over the horizon.
 Whatever hope he’d had that he could catch the former members of the armed forces who made up the Arizona Home Guard was gone.

-Stopping at the rear of his MRAP, Ryder looked up at the mountain their compound was perched upon.
-They were waiting form him and his teams somewhere up there.
-That much was sure.
-What wasn’t was what they would do when he and his teams came face to face with them.
+Stopping at the rear of his MRAP, Ryder looked up at the mountain upon which their compound was perched.
+They were waiting for him and his teams somewhere up there.
+That was for sure.
+What wasn’t clear was what they’d do when he and his teams came face to face with them.

 “Okay people, you know what’s expected,” he declared with far more enthusiasm than he felt.
 “Mount up and prepare to move out.”